valentinaandrade/movid-site/content/authors/monica/_index.md

 authors:
 - monica

+weight: 2
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Directora del Magíster en Psicología mención Psicología
+role: Investigadora principal

 # Organizations/Affiliations
 organizations: